 FCC is a nondenominational organization of families who have adopted children from China.
 The purpose of FCC is provide a network of support for families who’ve adopted in China and to provide information to prospective parents.
-The purpose of this site is to consolidate the information that has been put together by the families of FCC, in order to make it easier for future parents to consider adopting from China.
-We also try to provide pointers to other adoption and China related resources available on the Web.
+You will find many FCC chapters on your server and on Facebook.

 Ethio-American Family Services Connect to other families in all steps of the adoption process and beyond in your area.
 Find a group in your area to come together for support of your Ethio-blended family.

 Guatemala Adoptive Family Network -The Guatemala Adoptive Families Network was founded by families with children adopted from Guatemala to contribute to the well-being of all Guatemalan families and children.
 We initiate and support projects that help raise the standard of living for Guatemalan children and their families, that improve conditions in Guatemalan orphanages, and that promote ethical adoptions for Guatemalan children whose birth families voluntarily relinquish them, or who are otherwise legally placed for adoption.
 We offer opportunities for families with children adopted from Guatemala to participate in this work and to maintain lasting connections to Guatemala and its people.